 These qualifications are not listed on the 16 – 19 performance tables because they are not designed to meet the requirements of the Key Stage 5 performance tables.

-Edexcel Mathematics Awards are small, stand alone qualifications designed to help learners develop and demonstrate proficiency in different areas of mathematics.
-By helping learners focus on understanding key concepts and techniques, they can build their mathematical confidence and fluency.
+Edexcel Mathematics Awards are small, stand alone qualifications designed to help students develop and demonstrate proficiency in different areas of mathematics.
+By helping students focus on understanding key concepts and techniques, they can build their mathematical confidence and fluency.

 - Northern Ireland